 The College is committed to observing the importance of sector measures and indicators and uses the FE Choices data available on the GOV.UK website which looks at measures such as success rates.
 The College is required to complete the annual Finance Record for the Education and Skills Funding Agency ("ESFA").
-The College is assessed by the Education and Skills Funding Agency as "Requires improvement" financial health grading.
-The current rating of Requires Improvement is considered an acceptable outcome.
+The College is assessed by the Education and Skills Funding Agency as "Good" financial health grading.
+The current rating of Good is considered an acceptable outcome.

+Financial Targets 2020-2021

+Operating Surplus for the year (excluding Pension) £272k £299k

+Increasing the cash reserves £175k £250k

-Financial Targets 2018-2019 Measure/Target 2018/19 Actual for 2018/19 Operating Surplus (Deficit) for the year (excluding Pension) £11k £23k Generating a positive operating cash flow 56k 374K Generating a positive net current assets position - before the Holiday Pay Accrual and the short term deferred capital grants.
-1.23 1.13
+Generating a positive net current assets position - before the Holiday Pay Accrual and the short term 1.8 2.07

+deferred capital grants.